How to Integrate Applications

 Step 5: Verify the automation between SPIRAL and Google Calendar

-Please check if the flowbot is operating correctly.
+Please check if the flowbot starts correctly.

 The flowbot template used this time